 A local labor market

-Projecting precise outcomes of a CEDAH launch is difficult; we have so little starting-point data.
-But if launch is successful, some broad themes should be seen:
+Projecting precise outcomes of a more granular labor market is difficult; we have so little starting-point data.
+But if a launch is successful, some broad themes should be seen across the area’s economy:

-- Economic growth: More people are working in the legitimate economy.
-Businesses are able to grow, flex and retract with less dislocation.
+• Economic growth: More people are working in the legitimate economy.
+Businesses are able to grow and flex more easily.

-- New models of support: Targeted interventions, Peer Navigators, micro-credentials; schemes like this become more precise and easier to administer.
+• New services: Tightly targeted interventions, Peer Navigators, micro-credentials; programs like this become precise and cheap.

-Data: A murky part of the workforce becomes clear.
+• Data: A gauzy part of the workforce becomes clear.
 Individuals can see and align with opportunities.
 Companies can assess skills needs in new detail.

-- Accountability: Instead of remote global brands intermediating local transactions, and extracting large fees, the market is locally controlled by democratically accountable bodies.
+• Accountability: Instead of remote global brands intermediating local transactions, and extracting large fees, the market is locally controlled by accountable bodies.

 .